-We also believe in an organization’s ability to recruit and retain highly respected Board of Directors whose responsibility is to govern their mission and plan for the future.
-An Executive Director’s time is best used operating, administrating, and creatively serving the community, and not using their valuable time to meet with us corporate citizens.
-We don’t want to “add to staff” – we know they are encumbered with limited human capital.
+We also believe in an organization’s ability to recruit and retain a highly respected board of directors responsible for governing its mission and planning for the future.
+An executive director’s time is best used operating, administrating, and creatively serving the community.
+We don’t want to “add to staff” — we know they are encumbered with limited human capital.

 Strategies for nonprofits

 I highly encourage more nonprofit organizations to ask for unrestricted donations using these strategies: